utaresearch/gPET/README.md

 50000
 /*Energy and spatial blurring is realized via Gaussian blurring, with the resolution R defined as the FWHM.
 Energy blurring
--	policy 0, inverse square law, ,
+-	policy 0, inverse square law,
--	policy 1, linear law, .
+-	policy 1, linear law.
 Spatial blurring follows universal Gaussian blurring for all three dimensions.*/ policy, reference energy (in eV), reference resolution (in eV) and slope for energy blurring, and resolution for space blurring (in cm):
 1 662000 0.05 0 0